nest/nestml/doc/pynestml_toolchain/extensions.rst

    </p>

-Together, these steps enable PyNestML to parse a model containing the new *invariant* block, construct the respective AST and populate the symbol table with all required details.
+Together, these steps enable PyNESTML to parse a model containing the new *invariant* block, construct the respective AST and populate the symbol table with all required details.